panzerdp/dmitripavlutin.com/content/posts/032-handle-undefined/index.md

 In such a situation ECMAScript provides an [Automatic Semicolon Insertion](http://www.ecma-international.org/ecma-262/6.0/index.html#sec-automatic-semicolon-insertion) (ASI) mechanism, which inserts for you the missing semicolons.

-Being helped by ASI, you can remove the semicolons from the previous example:
+Helped by ASI, you can remove the semicolons from the previous example:

 ```javascript
 function getNum() {